FACTBOX-Countries resume use of AstraZeneca vaccine, while some lose confidence | Health

 President Moon Jae-in, 68, plans to get the shot on Tuesday after the government said it could be used on older people.
 SPAIN:

 Resumed administering AstraZeneca's coronavirus vaccine from Wednesday, with little sign public enthusiasm has been dented.
+SWEDEN:

+Will resume use of the vaccine for people aged 65 and older, its health agency said on Thursday, but keep the pause in place for younger Swedes.
 TAIWAN:

-Premier Su Tseng-chang got the vaccine on Monday as the island began its immunization campaign.
+Premier Su Tseng-chang got the vaccine on Monday as the island began its immunisation campaign.
 THAILAND:

 Will launch its vaccination campaign with the AstraZeneca vaccine from April 1. ** Below is a list of countries and regions where suspensions continue for now, in alphabetical order: